 The team at Monella know their stuff when it comes to gelato as they went to Gelato University to study how to make it.

-Other than their popstar flavours, also look out of for some for their revolving specials – Homer Simpson combines cinnamon gelato, raspberry coulis and doughnut chunks while the PB&J sounds like my happy place as it combines peanut butter gelato with peanuts and raspberry jam!
+Other than their popstar flavours, also look out for some of their revolving specials – Homer Simpson combines cinnamon gelato, raspberry coulis and doughnut chunks while the PB&J sounds like my happy place as it combines peanut butter gelato with peanuts and raspberry jam!

 You’ll find them at 149 Darby Street.
 They did tell me they might be changing their name soon, but if it’s at that address and looks like the picture you’re in the right place.